Seamse/ci-project-five/README.md

 ## Marketing and target audience
 * The site is B2C, aimed at wine enthusiast of all ages but hopeful to attract a younger audience in their 20's and 30's as well.
 * The chosen promotional platform is therefore social media, specifically Facebook.
-* A good way to keep potential users interest could be through e-mail subscription with latest news and offers.
+* A good way to keep potential users interested could be through e-mail subscription with the latest news and offers.
 * Keyword research was done in order to improve the website's SEO:
 ![Keyword Research](media/keywords.jpg)